All posts by admin

 Special Moments in Uttarakhand:

-• Watch hundreds of oil lamps float down the Ganges in Haridwar.
+• Hundreds of oil lamps can be seen floating down the Ganges in Haridwar.

-• Trek to the Valley of Flowers when the blooms are at their peak.
+• Hike to the Valley of Flowers when the blooms are at their peak.

-• Camp under the stars near Chopta or along a quiet riverside in Rishikesh.
+• Camp under the stars near Chopta or by a serene river in Rishikesh.

-Alleppey – Where Water Becomes a Way of Life
+Where Water Becomes a Way of Life in Alleppey

-Start your journey in Alleppey, where the roads give way to canals and time slows to the pace of a drifting houseboat.
-The backwaters here are not just tourist attractions—they are lifelines.
-As you float through narrow channels, you’ll pass fishermen casting nets, small temples tucked between banana groves, and children giggling from doorsteps perched on the water’s edge.
+You can start your journey in Alleppey, where the roads give way to canals and time slows to the speed of a houseboat drifting.
+The backwaters serve as both tourist attractions and essential lifelines in this area.
+As you float through narrow channels, you’ll see fishermen casting nets, small temples tucked between banana groves, and kids laughing from doorsteps perched on the water’s edge.

-Spending a night on a kettuvallam (traditional houseboat) is an experience like no other.
-As dusk settles and the sky turns from gold to indigo, the boat anchors along the banks, and a quiet hush takes over.
-All you hear are the crickets, the gentle splash of water, and your own breath easing into the stillness.
+Nothing compares to spending a night on a traditional houseboat, or kettuvallam.
+As the boat anchors along the banks and the sky turns from gold to indigo as dusk approaches, a hush falls.
+The only sounds you hear are crickets, the gentle splash of water, and your own breath settling into the quiet.

 Munnar – A Canvas of Green in the Mountains